Old Town Ohrid

 Through an online search, we found a physiotherapist who does sports massage and booked half-hour appointments for each of us.

-We met at a hotel downtown and drove off to the clinic.
-She also works with the local handball team and was very good.
-My massage was run-of-the-mill back and neck but Di’s foot treatment was superb and gave her some much-appreciated relief.
+We met at a downtown hotel and drove to the clinic.
+She also works with the local handball team and is very good.
+My back and neck massage was run-of-the-mill, but Di’s foot treatment was superb and gave her some much-appreciated relief.

 Walking along the boardwalk on Lake Ohrid in North Macedonia

-Back to the room for a short rest and then to finalize the details for our next move.
-Albania, it is.
+We went back to the room for a short rest and then to finalize the details for our next move—Albania, it is.
 We booked accommodation in Tirana, Berat, and Gjirokaster.
 Another trip to the ATM proved necessary as we had to pay cash for our bus tickets from Ohrid to Tirana.

 Church St. Nikola Gerakomija in Ohrid, North Macedonia

 Dinner was at Viva Ksantika, another cozy place near our guest house.
-More North Macedonian specialties at a total cost of 625 MKD, or $12.00, including a tip.
+We had More North Macedonian specialties for a total cost of 625 MKD, or $12.00, including a tip.

-A final visit to the Fruit Box where we arranged breakfast to go as our bus was scheduled to leave at 7 am the following morning before the breakfast restaurant would open.
+We made a final visit to the Fruit Box, where we arranged to have breakfast there, as our bus was scheduled to leave at 7 a.m. the following morning before the breakfast restaurant opened.

 Final Thoughts

-We had a great time in Ohrid and we lucked out with amazing weather for our day of exploring in the area.
-Sometimes the weather forecast works in your favor.
-We struck a nice balance between work and pleasure and made good use of the rainy day to get some work and travel planning out of the way.
+We had a great time in Ohrid, and we lucked out with amazing weather for our day of exploring the area.
+Sometimes, the weather forecast works in your favor.
+We struck a nice balance between work and pleasure and used the rainy day to get some work and travel planning out of the way.

 The distinct homes of Ohrid, North Macedonia